Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
-Ability to work in the team environment and has good communication skills.
+- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
+Experienced in working as part of groups and demonstrate good communication skills.

 Education: